 How do I find out how my child is doing academically?

-The most effective way to find out how your child is doing is to contact your child’s advisor.
-The advisor is responsible for overseeing the overall academic success of your child.
-He or she will listen to your concerns, share his or her perspective, and then get back to you later if you need more detailed information from some teachers.
-This contact with other teachers may take a couple of days.
+Maintaining good communication with your child about how they are feeling about school is often an important aspect of understanding how your child is doing.
+The advisor is your primary contact at George School and is responsible for overseeing your child’s overall experience.
+They will listen to your concerns, share his or her perspective, and then get back to you later if you need more detailed information from some teachers.

 You also should feel free to email or call an individual teacher if you need direct contact.
 Teachers expect to receive emails and phone calls from parents between 8:00 a.m. and 8:00 p.m. on weekdays.
 Their email addresses and office phone numbers are available on our website in the Faculty & Staff Directory.
 Their home phone numbers are listed in the Community Directory.